livewire/livewire/docs/nesting.md

 ## Recursive components

-Another lesser-utilized feature worth noting is the ability to nest components recursively.
-Meaning a parent component renders itself as its child.
+Although rarely needed by most applications, Livewire components may be nested recursively, meaning a parent component renders itself as its child.

-Here's an example of a `Question` component that might be inside a survey of some sort that can have sub-questions attached to itself:
+Imagine a survey which contains a `SurveyQuestion` component that can have sub-questions attached to itself:

 ```php
 <?php